 Balancing start-up costs with start-up funding

-Keep in mind that, since your start-up cost entries represent money spent, if you don't have a Financing entry to balance them, your financial statements will show you having negative profitability in the months before you start earning revenue.
+Keep in mind that, since your start-up cost entries represent money spent, if you don't have a Financing entry to balance them, your financial statements will show you having negative cash flow in the months before you start earning revenue.

 Depending on your business scenario, you may want to balance these start-up entries with a representation of the funds you're using to make these purchases - for example, an Investment or Loan entry.
 You might already have these funds, or perhaps the entry represents funding you need.

-There's no hard-and-fast rule here; there are also cases where a new business might show negative profitability in the start-up months and then start turning a profit later, after revenues begin.
+There's no hard-and-fast rule here; there are also cases where a new business might show negative cash flow in the start-up months and then start showing positive cash flow later, after revenues begin.
 If you're not sure of the best option for your business, you may want to consult your financial advisor.